joshuafajardo/neural-style-transfer/README.md

 By stepping through my program, I was able to find that the matrix multiplications were causing my memory usage to skyrocket.
 To prevent this, I initially tried "partitioning" the features at each layer in order to run several, smaller calculations.
 However, once I reached the gradient calculations, the memory usage skyrocketted to roughly the same amount.

-In the end, I settled for simply reducing the image sizes even further.
+In the end, I settled for simply **shrinking the images even further**.
 In the future, I would love to try connecting my Colab to a GCE VM to run my code with much more VRAM.

 ## References